 Figure 2c.
 Negative states were active during the Bush and Obama years, while Positive states were active during Trump.

 Figure 3.
 Cumulative ICI scores from State Legislation during the Trump years 2017-2020.
-(Updated May 2021)
+(Updated October 2024)

 Figure 3.
 Cumulative ICI scores from State Legislation during the Trump years 2017-2020.
-(Updated May 2021)
+(Updated October 2024)

 Methodology: Constructing the ICI